danbraithwaite/ms_styleguide/Readme.md

 The HTML files are split into partials and the output HTML is generated with the `gulp html` task.

-I've adopted a couple of conventions that may or may not be familiar to you.
+I've tried out a couple of conventions that may or may not be familiar to you.

-#### HTML Custom Elements
+##### HTML Custom Elements
 For better semantics and readability, this project makes liberal use of [HTML5's Custom tags](http://www.html5rocks.com/en/tutorials/webcomponents/customelements/) rather than pollute the code with divs and classes.
 One example of that would be

 	<color-swatch-group>